NAIST-SE/GHSponsors/README.md

 * `other` - For any answer to the question that did not fit the above categories, we used the code 'other'.
 * `none` - If the question was not answered, we coded it as 'none'.

-### ''Why are you sponsoring others?/ Why did you become a sponsor?''
+### Why are you sponsoring others?/ Why did you become a sponsor?
 * `dependencies/ benefited otherwise` - We used this code for responses which explicitly mentioned dependencies or other benefits, e.g., ''My project uses their projects.''
 * `excellent work` - If respondents indicated that they sponsored because of excellent projects, we used this code, e.g., ''I want to contribute to great projects.''
 * `form of involvement` - Related to the previous point, if respondents indicated that they see sponsoring as a form of involvement, we used this code, e.g., ''I had no more time to help with coding, so I decided to sponsor.''